kallaway/100-days-of-code/log.md

 ### Day 7: January 11, 2021
 #####

-**Today's Progress**: Today just did the 2nd lesson from stackcodecamp call "Basic CSS."
+**Today's Progress**: Today just did the 2nd lesson from freeCodeCamp call "Basic CSS."

 **Thoughts:** I knew most of the basic CSS as it's one of the things I've done quite a bit of.
 A good refresher though and learned some new things.

+### Day 8: January 12, 2021
+#####

+**Today's Progress**: More lessons from freeCodeCamp today.
+Today was "Applied Visual Design."

+**Thoughts:** A lot of this was new to me.
+I liked the cubic-bezier function and animation sequences to get things moving on the screen.
+Very interesting.